AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/scenario-detail.md

 product-previous: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: scenarios
-title: Scenario details in Adobe Workfront Fusion
+title: Scenario details in [!DNL Adobe Workfront] Fusion
-description: Scenario details in Adobe Workfront Fusion
+description: Scenario details in [!DNL Adobe Workfront] Fusion
 author: Becky
 feature: Workfront Fusion
 exl-id: 1d8a3492-d609-43c8-a486-a401a597f160
 ---
-# Scenario details in Adobe Workfront Fusion
+# Scenario details in [!DNL Adobe Workfront] Fusion

 The scenario detail page is the homepage of a specific scenario.
 It provides access to specific information for the scenario that is represented on the page.

-It also provides you access to the [The scenario editor in Adobe Workfront Fusion](../../workfront-fusion/scenarios/scenario-editor.md), where you can edit the scenario.
+It also provides you access to the [The scenario editor in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/scenario-editor.md), where you can edit the scenario.

 ## Access requirements